Consigliere

 The consigliere is a close, trusted friend and confidant, the mob's version of an elder statesman.
-They are an advisor to the boss in a Mafia crime family, and sometimes is their "right-hand man".
+A consigliere functions as an advisor to the boss in a Mafia crime family, and sometimes as their "right-hand man".
 By the very nature of the job, a consigliere is one of the few in the family who can argue with the boss, and is often tasked with challenging the boss when needed, to ensure subsequent plans are foolproof.
 In some depictions, he is devoid of ambition and dispenses disinterested advice.
 This passive image of the consigliere does not correspond with what little is known of real-life consiglieri.

-The boss, underboss, and consigliere constitute the top three positions and a three-man ruling panel, or "administration".
+The boss, underboss, and consigliere constitute the top three positions and form a three-man ruling panel, or "administration".